 Jenkins server.
 By choosing a more generic name such as

 email@example.com, you avoid disclosing information

 about the type of software that you're running in

-If you grant a service account access to resources in a Cloud project that has less tightly controlled access (such as a sandbox or a development Cloud project), make sure that the service account's email address doesn't disclose any information.
+If you grant a service account access to resources in a Google Cloud project that has less tightly controlled access (such as a sandbox or a development Google Cloud project), make sure that the service account's email address doesn't disclose any information.
 In particular, don't disclose information that is confidential or that could provide hints to attackers.

 Protect against non-repudiation threats

 Whenever you notice suspicious activity affecting one of your resources on Google Cloud, Cloud Audit Logs are an important source of information to find out when the activity happened and which users were involved.

 Whenever Cloud Audit Logs indicate that activity was performed by a service account, that information alone might not be sufficient to reconstruct the full chain of events: You must also be able to find out which user or application caused the service account to perform the activity.

 This section contains best practices that can help you maintain a non-repudiable audit trail.

 Best practices:Enable data access logs for IAM APIs.